vmx17/USB_IO2/README.md

 A HID controller software for Akizuki USB-IO2.0(AKI)

 ## What is this?
-This is a C# converted [Akizuki USB-IO2.0(AKI)](https://akizukidenshi.com/catalog/g/g105131/) HID controller.
+This is a C# rewritten [Akizuki USB-IO2.0(AKI)](https://akizukidenshi.com/catalog/g/g105131/) HID controller.
 The device can be used as GPIO (up to 12 pins) module over USB.
 I made this for my personal project.

 ## Status